Family of security guard killed in Gary to remember him at White Sox game

 One man is now charged in the bank robbery in Gary last week, which left a 55-year-old Richard Castellana dead.

-Castellana recently retired in 2019 after more than 30 years on the job to enjoy in life with his wife.
+Castellana of Tinley Park recently retired in 2019 after more than 30 years on the job to enjoy his life with his wife.
 He also finally had more time to spend with his two kids.

 "[He was] the best dad that I could ever ask for, honestly.
 Really," Castellana's daughter Caitlin said.